globalizejs/globalize/README.md

-# jQuery Global plugin v1.0.0pre.

-_Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
+# Globalize

-For build instructions, scroll down to the very bottom of this file.
+For <a href="build">build instructions</a>, scroll down to the very bottom of this file.

 <p>
 <h1>Introduction</h1>